 7. Leverage Standard Drill Sizes

-If you plan accordingly and make sure the holes in your part are standard size, CNC machines can use drill bits to create hole quickly and efficiently.
+If you plan accordingly and make sure the holes in your part are standard size, CNC machines can use drill bits to create holes quickly and efficiently.
 However, non-standard sizes often require the use of an end mill tool, which can negatively impact the cost.
-The depth of the holes also has an effect — while holes as deep as ten times the diameter can be created, they’re tough to machine and will cost you more.
+The depth of the holes also has an effect — while holes as deep as 10 times the diameter can be created, they’re tough to machine and will cost you more.

 To maximize CNC machining cost reduction, if you have a hole diameter of up to 10 millimeters, design it in an increment of 0.1 millimeters.
 For anything above 10 millimeters, use an increment of 0.5 millimeters.
 If you’re designing in inches, refer to the fractional-inch drill bit sizes and use fractions of an inch.
 Regardless of which size hole, make sure the length of the hole doesn’t go above four times the diameter.

 8. Avoid Multiple Finishes

 The finish of your CNC machined part helps protect it against harsh environments and often improves its appearance.
 Unfortunately, it also drives the cost up.
 Taking it another step further and asking for multiple finishes on one part increases the cost even more.

 If you want to save money, consider choosing the as-machined finish for the entire piece.
 Only ask for multiple finishes when you need them.